 For 15 years, the Aurora Institute Symposium (formerly iNACOL Symposium) has brought together thousands of educators, practitioners, researchers, policymakers, and advocates to share the latest trends, innovations, and advancements from the leading edge of K-12 education.

 Right now, we are planning and currently have every expectation the Aurora Institute Symposium 2020 will proceed as expected Oct.
 25-28, 2020, in San Antonio.
-Our call for requests for presentation proposals will be opening on March 23, 2020.
+Our request for presentation proposals ran from March 23, 2020, until May 1, 2020.

 We know planning a convening of this magnitude for the field is an enormous effort that requires complex decision-making, and sometimes quick pivots and contingencies, as new circumstances arise.